-There are almost as many different methods for consuming concentrates as there are different types of concentrates available.
+There are almost as many different methods for consuming cannabis concentrates (also known as extracts) as there are different types available.

+Dabbing, vaping, wax, shatter, oil, rigs.
 It can be quite overwhelming to someone who just wants to give something new a try, especially when it often required $100-plus in equipment purchases.
-Additionally, not all ways of consuming concentrates are created equal, they all have their pros and cons for different types of users.
+Additionally, not all ways of consuming extracts are created equal, they all have their pros and cons for different types of users.

 But don’t let that stop you — just do some research.
 Read up on our Concentrates 101 series, check The Cannabist’s vaporizer reviews, talk with your 420-friendly pals about their experiences and think about what would suit you personally.
 Here are ways concentrates are commonly put to use: